LDO-CERT/orochi/docs/Users-Guide.md

 ![bookmarks](images/051_bookmarks.png)

-After press the bookmark button it is possible to set a name for the bookmark, choose an icon (picking from MTG sets) and star it if want this bookmark appear in starred menu.
+After press the bookmark button it is possible to set a name for the bookmark, choose an icon picked from [MTG](https://magic.wizards.com/) sets and star it if want this bookmark appear in starred menu.

 ![bookmarks](images/052_bookmarks_save.png)

-Then is possible go to bookmarks from admin button and if bookmark is starred it is shown directly in the menu
+Then is possible go to bookmarks from admin button and if bookmark is starred it is shown directly in the menu.

 ![bookmarks](images/053_bookmarks_starred.png)

 Otherwise opening bookmark the menu will show all bookmarks.
 The bookmark can be a query agains multiple dumps.

 ![bookmarks](images/054_bookmarks_list.png)